withniyaz/niyasmhdth/README.md

 <img src="https://raw.githubusercontent.com/niyasmhdth/niyasmhdth/master/Github-Header.png" alt="Banner that says Niyas Muhammed">

-I’m a software engineer who is passionate about making applications more user friendly, creating technology to elevate people and building community.Some technologies i enjoy working with include React, React Native, Flutter, Node.JS, Express and Javascript.
-My other intrest are creating unique UI Designs, Micro Interactions and implementing it with real life application cases to make the users experience upto notch.
+I’m a software engineer who is passionate about making applications more user-friendly, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include React, React Native, Flutter, Node.JS, Express, and Javascript.
+My other interests are creating unique UI Designs, Micro Interactions and implementing them with real-life application cases to make the users experience up to notch

 ## Find me around the web 🌍: